Jay S. Gephart

 Mr. Jones is a graduate of Ball State University and earned his B.M. in Education from Ball State as an organ major in 1967 followed by his M.M. in Education in 1969.

-Max and his wife Dianne, a retired elementary music teacher, reside in Lafayette and are the parents of son Gavin – a 2005 graduate of Purdue University and freelance photographer currently working in New York City.
+Max and his wife Dianne, a retired elementary music teacher, reside in Lafayette and are the parents of son Gavin – a 2005 graduate of Purdue University and freelance photographer.
+He and his wife Erika currently reside in Hong Kong.

 Douglas R. Fletcher

 Director of Fall Concert Band, Spring Collegiate Band, Spring University Band, and Jazz Lab Band II

 Mr. Fletcher’s 31 year public teaching career includes directorships at Monroe-Central Jr./Sr. High School (1985-1992), Winchester Community High School (1992-1998), Highland High School (1998-2010), Anderson High School (2010-2011), and a second stint at Winchester Community High School (2011-2016).
 His high school concert bands have performed at the IMEA State Convention on three occasions with ensembles from three different schools, twice at the ISSMA State Concert Band Finals with the Highland Wind Ensemble, and numerous times at ISSMA Organizational and IMEA Concert Band Festivals.